wiwiwashere/Advent_of_Code/README.md

 # Advent_of_Code
-here i'm including all the codes I used to solve puzzles in UF Advent of Code, which is an annual coding event at University of Florida
+Hi there!
+Here, i'm including all the codes I wrote to solve puzzles in Advent of Code, which is an annual coding event.